leestanley/HardHacks2019/README.md

 - The device can be installed just above the front door of a room to count how many people walk in and out.
 The line dividing the screen represents the programmed boundary of the room.
 Depending on which side the line was crossed from by a person, the integer representing the number of people in the room will increment/decrement.

 ![Implementation B](media/ImplementationB2.jpg)
-Implementation B Demo Pic 1 - The "Down" counter is 34.
+Implementation B Demo Pic 1 - The "Down" counter (in red, at the bottom left corner of the camera window) is 34.

 ![Implementation B1](media/ImplementationB1.jpg)
 Implementation B Demo Pic 2 - After a person crossed the boundary, the "Down" counter is 35.